nguyensjsu/fa21-202-poop-code-why/README.md

 ## Key Feature Design:

+* Muhammed Mahmood: The Key Feature I implemented was Factory.
+Given the provided code, the instantiation of pieces on the board was placed inside the My_World class.
+This allowed room for improvement by decoupling the instantiation of pieces from the game world using a factory pattern.
+This allowed the instantiation of random chess pieces and regular chess pieces to be easily swappable by creating a reference to a Factory type in my world and choosing either a RandomFactory or a RegularFactory.

 TODO: (Each member of the team should add the component they worked on in the diagram and explain their design choice)